benpettis/benpettis.github.io/_posts/2020-04-02-party-and-budget.md

 ---
 layout: post
+title: Examining the Congressional Budget
-title: Relationship between political parties and Congressional Budget
+subtitle: Is there a relationship between political party and departmental budget allocation?
 image: /img/demrep.png
 ---
 <html>